slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter15.md

 "Am I missing tarts?
 How many bites for the ten of us" The ugliest confused glance came over Anne's walking stick, Diana, as she tried to count how many tarts she was missing.
 More than you know Diana, more than you know.

 Since Canadians overfeed their geese, the school girls had to ration their food regularly.
-If one girl didn't reveal her rations she was chastized and forced to sing the OCanada.
+If one girl didn't reveal her rations she was chastized and forced to sing the O'Canada.
 Everyone was hungry and yet, with all irony in hand, no one was invited to lunch.

 Anne and her butty whiskered through Bum Lane, Violet's Quesy and Ottenbacher's Pale Bare Road.
 SO much more satisfying then going down main street, a mild street for the mains of wherever they lived exactly.